Take the chapter quiz before and after you read this chapter.

 2-53 What is Hib vaccine?

-An effective vaccine against Haemophilus is now available (the Hib vaccine) and is part of the South African national immunisation schedule.
+An effective vaccine against Haemophilus influenza B is now available (the Hib vaccine) and is part of the South African national immunisation schedule.
 Unfortunately it is expensive and, therefore, has still not been included into the immunisation schedules of some poor countries.
-In South Africa, DPT and Hib vaccines are available as a combined vaccine.
-Hib vaccine has few side effects.
+Hib is a vaccine made from dead Haemophilus bacteria and has few side effects.

 Other immunisations are available but are not given routinely.
 For example, influenza vaccine should be offered to children with serious chronic lung diseases.
 Influenza vaccine must not be confused with Hib vaccine.

-- Pneumococcal, varicella (chicken pox) and hepatitis A vaccines may be included in the immunisation schedule in future.
+- Varicella (chicken pox), meningococcal and hepatitis A vaccines may be included in the immunisation schedule in future.
 Yellow fever vaccine is needed for international travel while rabies vaccine is given to children exposed to a bite from a rabid animal.
 To protect children, who have been exposed to serious infections, specific immunoglobulin is sometimes used.
 For example, hyperimmune immunoglobulin can be offered to children exposed to hepatitis B virus.
 The use of immunoglobulin is not as effective as immunisation as the protection is short-lived.

-Some vaccines (polio, DPT and measles) are repeated at 18 months as a follow up or booster immunisation.
+Hexavalent vaccine is repeated at 18 months as a follow up or booster immunisation.
+Measles vaccine is repeated at 12 months.
 This makes sure that the body develops immunity against these important infections.
-At 5 years children are given a further booster dose of polio and DT (but not pertussis) before they start school.
+At 6 and 12 years children are given a further booster dose of Td (but not pertussis) vaccine.

 By convention, BCG is given into the skin over the right deltoid.
 This helps to find the scar.

-DTP and Hib are given into the left thigh or into the left deltoid in older children.
-The vaccines can be combined and given together as they do not interfere with each others’ action.
+Hexavalent vaccine is given into the left thigh in young children or into the left deltoid in older children (18 months).
+The 6 vaccines can be combined and given together as they do not interfere with each others.

 Usually, a 1 ml syringe is used with a 23-gauge needle to give immunisations into the deltoid or thigh muscles.
-Injections are never given into the buttocks of infants.
+Injections are never given into the buttocks of young infants as with little muscle it is possible to damage nerves or blood vessels.
 Never re-use syringes or needles.

-In South Africa all the childhood diseases, for which vaccines are routinely given, are notifiable.
+In South Africa most of the childhood diseases, for which vaccines are routinely given, are notifiable (not rota virus infection).
 This helps to monitor the number of cases still occurring and also enables the health authorities to control any outbreaks with mass immunisation.
 This is particularly important for any case of suspected polio.

-Cases of measles, polio, neonatal tetanus and diphtheria are now rare in South Africa while smallpox was eradicated worldwide in 1975.
+Cases of polio, neonatal tetanus, whooping cough, diphtheria, hepatitis B and measles are now rare in South Africa while smallpox was eradicated worldwide in 1975.

 These are arranged separately to the routine immunisations programme, and are once-off events to increase the number of immunised children in a region and, thereby, help to eradicate the disease.
 They are used in regions or whole countries where the immunisation rates are low and also to control unexpected outbreaks of one of the important infectious diseases.
 Mass immunisation campaigns have been very effective against measles and polio.